soopercooper/f24_robotics/README.md

 1. **Wall Following**:
    - The robot moves along walls using LIDAR data.
    - Adjusts speed and direction to avoid obstacles while maintaining proximity to walls.
+   - Turns around in a circle every 10 seconds to try to find AprilTags.

 2. **AprilTag Detection**:
    - Subscribes to `/detections` for AprilTag data.